arbor-sim/arbor/doc/python.rst

 Python
 ======

-Arbor provies access to all of the C++ library's functionality in Python, which is the only interface that the vast majority of users will use.
+Arbor provides access to all of the C++ library's functionality in Python, which is the only interface for many users.
-The getting started guides will introduce Arbor using the Python.
+The getting started guides will introduce Arbor via the Python interface.

 Before starting Arbor needs to be installed with the Python interface enabled, as per the `installation guide <_installarbor>`_.